-OFAC Sanctions Programs
+OFAC Economic Sanctions Programs

 The Office of Foreign Assets Control under the U.S. Department of the Treasury implements some of the toughest international sanctions regimes in the world.
 Violating these requirements threatens companies and individuals with significant fines, asset freezes, and serious reputational damage.